tanmayhutt/Youtube-Blend/README.md

 # YouTube Blend

-Compare your YouTube taste with friends and discover your compatibility score now ==> https://blend-youtube.onrender.com
+Compare your YouTube taste with friends and discover your compatibility score here ==> https://blend-youtube.onrender.com

 ## Project Structure